ananthakr1shnan/Algerian-Forest-Fire-/README.md

 ## Introduction

-This project leverages a dataset from UCI on Algerian Forest Fires, encompassing data from two regions in Algeria: Bejaia and Sidi Bel-Abbes.
+This project usess a dataset from UCI on Algerian Forest Fires, including data from two regions in Algeria: Bejaia and Sidi Bel-Abbes.
 The dataset spans from June 2012 to September 2012.
-Our objective is to explore the application of Machine Learning algorithms to predict forest fires in these regions based on specific weather features.
+My objective is to explore the application of Machine Learning algorithms to predict forest fires in these regions based on specific weather features.

 ## Data Set Information